 In a large pan (or 2 medium-sized pans), melt sufficient clarified butter for the schnitzel to be able to swim freely in the oil (or heat up the plant oil with 1 – 2 tbsp of clarified butter or butter).

-Only place the Schnitzel in the pan when the fat is so hot that it hisses and bubbles up if some breadcrumbs or a small piece of butter is introduced to it.
+Only place the schnitzel in the pan when the fat is so hot that it hisses and bubbles up if some breadcrumbs or a small piece of butter is added to it.

-Depending on the thickness and the type of meat, fry for between 2 minutes and 4 minutes until golden brown.
-Turn using a spatula (do not pierce the coating!) and fry on the other side until similarly golden brown.
+Depending on the thickness and the type of meat, fry for 2 to 4 minutes until golden brown.
+Turn using a spatula (do not pierce the coating!) and fry on the other side until it is of similar colour.

 Remove the crispy schnitzel and place on kitchen paper to dry off.
-Dab carefully to dry the schnitzel.
-Arrange on the plate and garnish with slices of lemon before serving.
+Dab carefully.
+Arrange the schnitzel on the plate and garnish with slices of lemon before serving.